AdamRaichu/vscode-font-viewer/README.md

 Install the extension from the Extensions sidebar panel `adamraichu.font-viewer`, or from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=AdamRaichu.font-viewer).

+Upon opening a font file, the editor will display several paragraphs of text at different sizes.

+The text of the paragraph separated by two lines is editable.

 If you would like another type of font file to be supported, please [submit an issue](https://github.com/AdamRaichu/vscode-font-viewer/issues/new/choose).